FAQ's

 Back to the top

-You can be credited for the weeks you miss towards the next set of courses.
-Please note that this circumstance, or a dog needing to have an operation or being ill is usually the only ones in which we credit fees paid for courses and we do not give refunds.
-We expect you will have decided you are able to attend before you come along to class.
+You will be credited for the weeks you miss while your dog is in season and this money will go towards your next course.
+Please note that a bitch in season or dog needing to have an operation or being ill is usually the only ones in which we credit fees paid.
+We do not give refunds as we expect you will have decided you are able to attend before you come along to class.

 Back to the top